awslabs/aurora-dsql-sqlalchemy/examples/pet-clinic-app/README.md

   [Globally configuring AWS SDKs and tools](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html) guide.
 - [Python 3.10.0](https://www.python.org/) or later.
+- One of the following drivers:
+  - psycopg 3.2.0 or higher
+  - psycopg2 2.9.0 or higher
 - You must have an Aurora DSQL cluster.
 For information about creating an Aurora DSQL cluster, see the [Getting started with Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/getting-started.html) guide.